Specific research interests

 From January 2017 I have worked as a lecturer in Sociology.

-I chair Manchester’s long-standing research group on social movements movements@manchester, am a member of the Morgan Centre for the Study of Everyday Lives and remain active in the Sustainable Consumption Institute where my office is located.
-I’m also reviews editor at Social Movements Studies.
+I am part of Manchester’s long-standing research group on social movements movements@manchester, a member of the Morgan Centre for the Study of Everyday Lives and I run the Collective Action and Movements research group in the Sustainable Consumption Institute where my office is located.
+Until recently, I was reviews editor at Social Movements Studies and a co-chair of the ESA Consumption network.